goodhood-eu/styleguide/css/README.md

 ## CSS Modules

 - Prefer using CSS Modules over global css code
+- Always use `.module.css` or `.module.scss` extension
 - Use camelCase for class names
-- Use simple class and variable names since both are scoped to the module
-- Always use `.module.css` or `.module.scss` extension
-- Do not expect any scss variables or mixins to be defined.
-You have to import them yourself.
-- Use Sass whenever possible over similar CSS module functionality (composition, variables, import)
-- CSS or Sass specific rules still apply (CSS Modules rules take precedence)

 ```scss
 // bad